Fake Influencer & Credibility Tool

 Even if the creator has no idea that they’ve paid someone to create fake followers, that creator’s account is still considered dishonest.
-And those creator will not be able to maintain good brand relationships.
+And those creators will not be able to maintain good brand relationships.

 How to Spot Fake Followers

 There are several ways to spot fake followers.
 The first and most obvious tactic is to visit the follower’s page.
-Many fake followers have just a couple posts (often none at all) and don’t appear to be very active.
+Many fake followers have just a couple of posts (often none at all) and don’t appear to be very active.

 Fake followers usually don’t use pictures of real people in their profile pic or posts.
 If they do use pictures of people, they’ve taken them from somewhere else.
 You can perform a Google image search to see if a picture exists elsewhere.